pasiunaite/lvis_to_dem/README.md

 ```
 python3 full_dem.py --y 2009 --res 100
 ```
-The script processes all the flight lines that fall within the area of interest for the specified year.
+The script processes all the flight lines that fall within the area of interest for the specified year into a single DEM.
 In order to minimize RAM usage, it saves the intermediate GeoTiffs to disc.
 Once all the flight lines are processed, it **merges all the DEMs** into one by building a virtual raster using GDAL and averaging overlapping pixels. **No data values are filled by interpolating** (max distance of 50 pixels was specified). **A Gaussian filter is then applied** to smooth out the gap-filled DEM.
 The resulting file is then written to YEAR.tif file.
 A kernel for the Gaussian filtering is automatically selected depending on the resolution, typically 3x3, 5x5 or 10x10.

 Please note that depending on the number of inputs, the script might take a couple of hours to run.
 The resulting 100 m resolution DEMs for 2009 and 2015 are illustrated below: